OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 src_2="/img/03_understanding_jetpack_compose_syntax/pure-kotlin-functions.webp" />}}

 # Thank you !

-I hope that this article helped you mind the gap that you might encounter when reading Jetpack Compose' code for the first time.
+I hope that this article helped you mind the gap that you might encounter when reading *Jetpack Compose*' code for the first time.
+If you feel that you have grasped the syntax, I encourage you to try to understand what *Compose* does behind the scenes (some of that is well explained by *Leland Richardson* in this [*talk*](https://www.youtube.com/watch?v=6BRlI5zfCCk))

 Thank you for taking the time to read this article : )

 > [*Comment*](https://github.com/hfrsoussama/oussamahaff_dev/issues/new/choose)
 > *using Github issues to avoid cross-site trackers.*